-The term 'Private Equity Firm' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Private Equity Firm' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A private equity firm is a company that provides capital which is not from public stock exchanges.
 It is instead made up of private investors and funds.
 They invest their money directly into private companies or public companies via buyouts.
 When they take over a public company in this way, the entity becomes delisted from its stock exchange.

 The capital or money for a private equity firm comes from a combination of retail and institutional investors.
 This money can be used for a variety of purposes.
 Some of these include acquiring other companies, funding startups and new technologies, improving an existing company’s balance sheet, or improving working capital.

 Private investors who contribute money to these private equity firms must be accredited.
 This means they can prove by their income and assets that they can afford to tie up significant amounts of money for longer time periods.
 Many of these investments require substantially longer holding periods for distressed companies to be turned around.
 Similarly it can take years for start up ventures to reach the status of a liquidity event like an IPO initial public offering or sale to another firm.

 The private equity market has grown to be powerful quite rapidly since the decade of the 1970s.
 Nowadays, more than one private equity firm will often work together to pool funds so that they can buy out enormous publicly traded companies.
 When these come together to do this it is often referred to as an LBO leveraged buyout.